culturecode/stagehand/Readme.md

 - Allows published content to be edited without those changes immediately being seen by visitors
 - Can selectively update content without needing to sync the entire database with production

+## Compatibility

+Stagehand currently supports MySQL, but could easily be adapted to work on multiple databases by modifying the database triggers and session identification code.

 ## Setup
 1. Add **Stagehand** to your Gemfile: